carpentries-incubator/geospatial-python/_episodes/20-parallel-raster-computations.md

 ## Parallel computations

-Most of the calculations performed on a `DataArray` that has been opened as a chunked Dask array will be run with Dask.
-Dask will try to distribute calculations on the data chunks to the available computing units, running these in parallel as much as possible.
-By default, Dask will make use of local CPU(s), but it can be configured to distribute tasks to large compute clusters!
+Operations performed on a `DataArray` that has been opened as a chunked Dask array are executed using Dask.
+Dask coordinates how the operations should be executed on the individual chunks of data, and runs these tasks in parallel as much as possible.
+By default, Dask parallelizes operations on the CPUs that are available on the same machine, but it can be configured to dispatch tasks on large compute clusters.

-Let's now repeat the raster calculations that we have carried out in the previous section, but running calculations in parallel.
+Let's now repeat the raster calculations that we have carried out in the previous section, but running calculations in parallel over a multi-core CPU.
 We first open the relevant rasters as chunked arrays:

 ~~~
 scl = rioxarray.open_rasterio(scl_href, lock=False, chunks=(1, 2048, 2048))